Exawind/amr-wind/docs/sphinx/user/inputs_ABL_meso_forcing.rst

-   When blending to a constant forcing profile, the slope of the forcing profile at the transition height (specified by :input_param:`ABLMesoForcing*.constant_transition_height` or provided in the :input_param:`ABLMesoForcing*.mesoscale_forcing` datafile) is linearly reduced to 0 from the transition height up to the transition height + :input_param:`ABLMesoForcing*.transition_thickness`.
+   When blending to a constant forcing profile, the slope of the forcing profile at the transition height (specified by :input_param:`ABLMesoForcing*.constant_transition_height` or provided in the :input_param:`ABL*.mesoscale_forcing` datafile) is linearly reduced to 0 from the transition height up to the transition height + :input_param:`ABLMesoForcing*.transition_thickness`.

    When blending to the DPA forcing profile (e.g., in the free atmosphere), the